**Under contruction**

 When Sellersville was first incorportated as a borough back in 1874, the formation of a fire company wasn't a high priority.
 During the spring of 1881, the initial form of fire protection was the use of paper buckets purchased by the borough that would be used by citizens in case of any fire or any other emergency.
 But it wasn't until four years later, in spring of 1885, that the citizens of Sellersville petitioned the borough for a better form of fire protection.
 The Borough Council responded by purchasing two large ladders and a dozen more paper buckets.

-It wasn't until three prominent industries were destroyed by fire in 1888 that the need for an organized fire company was essential to the town's growth.
+It wasn't until three prominent industries were destroyed by fire in 1888 that the need for an organized fire company was essential to the town's growth, the last of which, believed to be this fire on May 13th.
 On May 24th, 1888, the Borough Council appointed two citzens, Charles N. Cressman and Charles M. Berkemeyer, to conduct a special election in the former Sellers' Tavern building.
 The ballot saw a proposal for the Borough to obtain fire apparatus to form a fire company.
 In a vote of 59 to 2, the idea of an organized Company moved forward.
 June 4, 1888, the town council appointed four borough residents, Charles N. Cressman, Harrison C. Stout, John R. Newbold, and Henry H. "Harry" Cope, to organize a volunteer fire company.
 On June 7, 1888 the Sellersville Volunteer Fire Company was organized - being the first in the North Penn region.

 Summer of 1888, Borough Council purchased a lot near the railroad intersection on North Main Street that would house the newly organized Sellersville Volunteer Fire Company.
 By October, the new 24' X 44' firehouse, frequently refered to as "Firemen's Hall", was completed.
 The first floor was used to store fire apparatus and the second floor was used for company meetings and Borough Council Chambers.
 Years later in 1894, a two-story addition was constructed off the rear of the building, housing three jail cells on the first floor and new Borough Council Chambers on the second.